 Organized tours in Iceland

-There is a wide range of tours available for those interested in outdoor activities, sightseeing, and admiring the beauty of this wild country.
+A wide range of tours is available for those interested in outdoor activities, sightseeing, and admiring the beauty of this wild country.

-You can choose from daily tours, multi-day tours, or combined tours that include just the activities you are interested in.
+You can choose from daily, multi-day, or combined tours that include just the activities you are interested in.

 The prices of the tours start from 80 USD and can go up to a few hundred dollars, depending on the length of the tour, the activities included, and other services offered.